 Note: Multiple reference and variant flies can be glued on to a single slide.
 Place all flies in approximately the same orientation with one eye being accessible for the recording electrode.
 Be careful not to get glue on the eye and to leave the proboscis free.

 3.3.4 Prepare the recording and reference electrodes.
-Place a glass capillary into a needle puller (e.g. NARISHIGE Model PP-830) and switch on the filament.
-As soon as the weight drops, turn off the puller and detach the pulled capillary tube from the machine.
+Place a 1.2mm glass capillary into a needle puller and activate.
 Break the capillary tube to obtain two sharp tapered electrodes.
+The resulting electrodes should be hollow and have a final diameter <0.5mm.

 3.3.5 Fill the capillaries with saline solution (100 mM NaCl), making sure there are no air bubbles.
 Slide the glass capillaries over the silver wire electrodes (both the recording electrode and reference electrode, see Figure 4) and secure the capillaries in place.

 3.3.6 Configure the stimulator and amplifier.
-Detailed set up can be found in Lauwers et al.67 The UDN Drosophila MOSC set up consists of the following equipment:
+Detailed set up can be found in Lauwers et al.67 The UDN Drosophila MOSC set up consists of the equipment listed in the materials section of the protocol:

-Iso-Dam Isolated Biological Amplifier (World Precision Instruments, Sarasota, FL, USA): Set the amplifier to 0.1 Hz high pass filter, 300 Hz low pass filter, and 100 gain.
+3.3.6.1.
+Set the amplifier to 0.1 Hz high pass filter, 300 Hz low pass filter, and 100 gain.

-S48 Stimulator (Astro-Med Inc. GRASS Instrument Division; West Warwick, RI, USA): Set the stimulator to 1 s period, 500 ms pulse width, 500 ms pulse delay, run mode, and 7 amplitude.
+3.3.6.2.
+Set the stimulator to 1 s period, 500 ms pulse width, 500 ms pulse delay, run mode, and 7 amplitude.

-Light source: Use a halogen light source (ACE Light Source, SCHOTT North America Inc., Southbridge, MA, USA) to stimulate the fly photoreceptors
+3.3.6.3.
+Prepare the Light source for photostimulation.
+Use a halogen light source to activate the fly photoreceptors

-Axoscope 10.5 data acquisition software (Molecular Devices, San Jose, CA, USA): Create a stimulation protocol with acquisition model “fixed length events” and 20 s duration.
+3.3.6.4.
+Prepare the recording software on a computer connected to the ERG setup.
+Create a stimulation protocol with acquisition model “fixed length events” and 20 seconds duration.

 3.3.7 Acclimate the flies to complete darkness before initiating the ERG recordings.
 Place the flies into complete darkness for at least 10 minutes before beginning the experiment.